mikependon/RepoDB.NET/pages/classes/querygroup.md

 > WHERE NOT ([IsActive] = @IsActive OR [Gender] = @Gender);
 ```

-> By default, the value is `False`.
+> By default, the value is `false`.
 Please be reminded that negating does not gives you the most performant condition when writing SQL.
 It still recommended to create a targeted query expression rather than negating it.

 #### Getting all the Children